 \$6.0 million for depreciation and amortization of intangible assets, capitalized software development costs and property and equipment, \$1.5 million for stock-based compensation expense, \$0.1 million related to non-cash interest on notes payable and \$0.4 million for the increase in our accounts receivable provision, offset by a \$0.4 million decrease in our deferred income taxes.
-The change in operating assets and liabilities reflected a \$0.9 million increase in accounts payable due to timing of payments made to vendors, a \$11.6 million increase in deferred revenue and a \$1.2 million increase in accrued employee-related expenses due to timing of payments.
-These increases were partially offset by a \$4.8 million increase in accounts receivable, \$0.7 million increase in prepaid expenses as a result of the increase in upfront payments made for insurance services, a \$0.4 million increase in other assets due to timing of payments made for deferred IPO cost and commissions and a \$0.2 million decrease in accrued expenses due to the timing of payments made.
+The change in operating assets and liabilities reflected a \$0.9 million increase in accounts payable due to timing of payments made to vendors, a \$11.6 million increase in deferred revenue and a \$1.2 million increase in accounts receivable, \$0.7 million increase in prepaid expenses as a result of the increase in upfront payments made for insurance services, a \$0.4 million increase in other assets due to timing of payments made for deferred IPO cost and commissions and a \$0.2 million decrease in account expenses due to the timing of payments made.